PurpleBooth/purplebooth-co-uk-v2/content/post/yes-no-questions-to-a-better-team.md

 Having them on site and on your side means that they can constantly re-prioratise tasks that are important to them.
 This means the truly valuable things are built first, and the less important things wait until later, rather than your best guess at what might be important.

 It also means you're not managing expectations all the time.
-The product owner is aware of the reality of the situation, and is comitted and involved.
+The product owner is aware of the reality of the situation, and is committed and involved.